Pistachio ice cream, sandwiched between two layers of vanilla chai cake, all topped with fluffy meringue…an epic and ironically warm baked Alaska!

 - 1 cup granulated sugar

 - ½ gallon pistachio ice cream

 - 4 egg whites

-- In a medium bowl, whisk together flour, chai spice (all of the spices mixed together,) baking powder, baking soda, and salt.
+- In a medium bowl, whisk together flour, chai spice, baking powder, baking soda, and salt.
 Set aside

 - In a large bowl, combine melted butter and sugar.
 Mix together on medium speed for 2 minutes until thickened.
 Add eggs one at a time, mixing until blended between each one.
 Add vanilla and blend well.

 - Add the buttermilk and flour mixture in alternate additions, beginning and ending with flour.
 Mix until just combined – don’t overmix.